 Each student shall be responsible for their conduct from the time of application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if their conduct is not discovered until after a degree is awarded).
 The withdrawal/leave of absence process cannot be completed if there is a pending community standards matter.
-The Associate Vice President for Student Affairs, or their designee, shall decide whether the Student Code of Conduct shall be applied to conduct occurring off campus or virtually, on a case by case basis, in their sole discretion.
+The Director of Community Standards, or their designee, shall decide whether the Student Code of Conduct shall be applied to conduct occurring off campus or virtually, on a case by case basis, in their sole discretion.